beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 The header is always visible and contains the primary navigation and control elements:

 - **App Name**: Displays "Local LLM Interface".
-- **Navigation Tabs**: Switch between the main application views: "Chat", "Projects", "API Client", "Settings", and "Info".
+- **Navigation Bar**: A sleek, pill-shaped bar to switch between the main application views: "Chat", "Projects", "API Client", "Settings", and "Info".
+The active view is highlighted with a color accent.
 - **Command Palette Shortcut**: A `Cmd/Ctrl + K` hint is displayed.
 Pressing this key combination opens the command palette for quick navigation.
 - **Logs Button**: (File icon) Toggles the visibility of the logging panel at the bottom of the screen.
 - **Theme Switcher**: (Sun/Moon icon) Toggles between light and dark mode instantly.

 ### Status Bar (Desktop App Only)

-At the very bottom of the window, the status bar provides real-time feedback on the application's performance:
+At the very bottom of the window, the status bar provides real-time feedback on the application's health and context:
-- **RAM Usage**: Shows how much memory the application is currently using compared to the system's total memory.
+- **Left Side (Context)**: Shows the current LLM provider (e.g., Ollama), connection status, active model, and active project context.
-- **CPU Usage**: Shows the application's current CPU consumption.
+- **Right Side (Performance)**: Displays real-time, system-wide CPU and Memory usage.

 ## 2. Command Palette